Explore the best of Nanjing with this 3-day itinerary, featuring must-see historic landmarks, scenic parks, and modern attractions.

 What to see in Nanjing in 3 days

 Three days should give you more than enough time to explore Nanjing, but if this is your first time in China, you may only have one or two days.
-The following list is a good starting point to help you organize your trip.
+The following list is a good starting point for organizing your trip.

 Day one: Sun Yat-sen Mausoleum and Taien Temple Ruins/Grand Bao’en Temple